pesto-students/booktown-frontend-n10-gamma/README.md

 Type the commant **yarn** or **yarn install**  : this will install all the necessary node modules in your machine Type the command "yarn start" to run the appliation server.

-# Usage

-Once the application runs you will see the landing page and click on login in the top , you can login through google or signup fo the appliation
-Once logged in you'll see the landing page where you have the option of buying and selling books.
-When you click on Buy on you add the books in your cart and can checkout and do the payment.
-Once the payment is done you can see you orders by clicking on the your orders button in the footer.
-To sell books you can click on the sell now option in the product listing page and can upload the book details.
-Once uploaded you can see the books in the product listing page.

 <br/>

 # Technology Stack